Getting Prepared for Winter Hiking

 DRESS TO IMPRESS

 Make sure you are dressed for the conditions you are likely to meet when winter hiking.
 Warm and wicking baselayers are a must, they will keep you dry and comfortable close to your skin.
-Remember cotton is not acceptable wear in winter in holds a lot of moisture which will chill your body once you stop working hard.
-Marino wool is very popular for baselayers, as is woven polypropylene, hybrid merino/polypropylene mix baselayers are now available to give the optimum mix of comfort, warmth and moisture wicking.
+Remember cotton is not acceptable to wear in winter as it holds moisture (sweat) which will chill your body once you stop working hard.
+Marino wool is very popular for winter baselayers, as is woven polypropylene or polyester fabrics.

 Your mid layer should provide insulation, consider replacing the mid layer fleece with a light synthetic insulated jacket, or maybe fibre pile to make sure you are warm enough.

-Softshell pants (trousers) that will protect from cold winds and keep off a shower are essential, but you must also have reliable waterproof pants in your pack, for when the weather gets nasty.
+Softshell pants (trousers) that will protect from cold winds and keep off a shower or two are essential, but you must also have reliable waterproof pants in your pack, for when the weather gets nasty.

-Good walking boots are essential in winter, they should have a have an aggressive sole pattern for good grip in the wet and offer good support around the ankles in case of slips.
+Good hiking boots are essential in winter, they should have a have an aggressive sole pattern for good grip in the wet and offer good support around the ankles in case of slips.
 Most importantly your boots should be waterproof, either incorporating a waterproof inner layer such as goretex or being constructed primarily of leather.

 Gaiters are a useful addition in winter to keep the muck out of your boots and to protect your lower legs from wet and mud.